RetypeOS/parcode/README.md

 **High-performance, zero-copy, lazy-loading object storage for Rust.**

-`parcode` is an architecture-aware storage system designed for complex, deep data structures.
-Unlike traditional serialization (JSON, Bincode) which treats data as a flat blob, `parcode` preserves the **structure** of your objects on disk.
+Parcode is a Rust persistence library designed for **true lazy access**.

+It lets you open massive object graphs and access a single field, record, or asset without deserializing the rest of the file.

 This enables capabilities previously reserved for complex databases: